trentwirth/trentwirth.github.io/3010/docs/licenses/index.md

 # Project Licenses

-> All Licenses associated with this project can be found at this URL: `place-holder`

 ## Course Content

 The course content for this project is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 You can find the full text of the license [here](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).